Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 As you may know, morning glory is the name of a flower that mostly blooms in the early morning, and in Vietnam, people cultivate it to eat the stem and leaves of this plant.
 It is believed that the morning glory flower was originally from China and used in medicine at first and later, brought to many different countries such as Japan, Australia, and Vietnam.

-Another reason making morning glory a favorite food in Vietnam is that morning glory plant has a lot of nutrition values, such as vitamins (C, B1, and B2) and minerals like iron, which are good for your eyes and anemia.
+Another reason making morning glory a favorite food in Vietnam is that the morning glory plant has a lot of nutritional values, such as vitamins (C, B1, and B2) and minerals like iron, which are good for your eyes and anemia.

 Stir-fried morning glory with ramen noodles and sea snails

 The morning glory plant is a common food for Vietnamese meals, so they are sold widely in every local market and supermarket.
 Due to the season, the price of morning glory can be changed, but it is usually from about VND 10,000 to VND 20,000 for a kilogram of Rau muong.

 If you think meals with vegetables are dull, you may check out these recipes to make delicious dishes from just morning glory and rethink your decision.

 Rau muong xao toi is a Vietnamese classic made from simple ingredients.
 This dish may be the most popular in the country because of its taste and easy-to-make recipe.

 Before sauteing and seasoning, the morning glory is soaked in cold water to keep it crunchy and green.
 Then it is put on a hot pan with garlic and a bit of oil and served with soy sauce or fermented bean curd along with rice.
 You can also use stir-fried beef to add a bit of meaty flavor to the dish.